 You need to ensure that the product you’re buying says what it can filter fluoride from your drinking water.
 You should look for a product with gravity-fed, micro-porous filtration to fluoride, volatile organic compounds, heavy metals, and other toxins.

-Switch to a Fluoride-Free Toothpaste
+Switch to a Clay-Based Toothpaste

 From what we’ve learned, experts say fluoride prevents dental cavities.
 That’s why it’s added to toothpaste.
 However, 92% of all adults between 20 and 64 have cavities.
 It begs the question: if fluoride was so effective, why are cavities so apparent in people who use commercial toothpaste?